shinku/shinevent/README.md

         this.dispatchEvent(new ShinEvent('init'));
     }
 }

 //create a new testTarget as target let target=new testTarget();

 //define call back function at object 'this' this.handleInit=function(e){
     console.log('i am shinevent');
 }

-//add listener  and set the special function
+//  add listener  and set the special function
-//if you duplicate whe same code , only one function could be executed
+//  if you duplicate whe same code , only one function could be executed
-//such as if you coded  like that words as below
+//  such as if you coded   as below
 //  target.addEventListener('init',this.handleInit,this)
 //  target.addEventListener('init',this.handleInit,this)
 //  this.handleInit will execute only one time target.addEventListener('init',this.handleInit,this)

 target.init();
 //you will get print of "i am shinevent"

 //remove listener
 target.removeEventListener('init',this.handleInit,this);

 target.init();
 //you will get nothing